IKATS/ikats.github.io/concepts.md

 Other types
 --------

 Some operators manipulate specific objects.
-You will find the information on the expected input in the [operator documentation](/operators.html).
+You will find the information on the expected input in the [operator documentation](/operators.html) or direct technical information is provided in  <a href="https://github.com/IKATS/IKATS/IKATS_types.md">IKATS types page </a>.